 1 t salt

-1 T coconut oil or canola oil for cooking
+1 T coconut oil or vegetable oil for cooking

 4 split sandwich buns, toasted